tnz61/o200tok/README.md

 OpenAI's `tiktoken` is the current gold standard for tokenizer performance.
 Written in Rust with Python bindings, it is the fastest tokenizer available today -- not just among BPE implementations, but across tokenizer libraries in general.
 As the SentencePiece benchmark later in this post shows, even a Rust-native SentencePiece implementation runs dramatically slower than tiktoken.
 When people benchmark tokenizers, tiktoken is the one to beat.
 Being faster than tiktoken means being faster than everything else.

 The vocabulary in play here matters too. `o200k_base` is one of the largest and most comprehensive BPE vocabularies in production use -- 200,000 tokens, designed to cover a wide range of languages, code, and special characters.
 It powers GPT-4o and later OpenAI models.
 A larger vocabulary means more merge rules to evaluate during encoding, which makes fast tokenization harder, not easier.
-Achieving a 3 times speedup on a vocabulary this size is a different challenge than doing it on a smaller, simpler one.
+Achieving a 7 times speedup on a vocabulary this size is a different challenge than doing it on a smaller, simpler one.

 `o200ktok` is a standalone CLI tokenizer built for heavy workloads -- data preprocessing, corpus analytics, batch evaluation.
 It implements the same BPE merge rules over the same `o200k_base` vocabulary, producing **bit-identical output** -- but it does so significantly faster than the tool that currently holds the performance crown.
-On a single thread it's 3.6 times faster; with the `--parallel` flag, which splits work across all available CPU cores, it reaches **14.3 times faster** than tiktoken on the same hardware.
+On a single thread it's up to 10.9 times faster; with the `--parallel` flag, which splits work across all available CPU cores, it reaches **29.2 times faster** than tiktoken on the same hardware.

 ## Benchmark